MigguL/DogeQuiz/README.md

-# DogeQuiz
+## :dart: About the project

-Quiz app about dogs, created in .NET using C# and WPF - Programming Project
+DogeQuiz is a quiz app created as University assignment for programming course (built with .NET using C# and WPF)